 Recycling preserves the above-mentioned utility properties of plastics and in addition limits the impacts that the plastics waste poses on the environment.

-Emphasis needs to be made on eco-design of plastic products, successful collections schemes and innovative, efficient recycling processes that can cut energy consumption.
+Emphasis needs to be made on design for recycling of plastic products, successful collections schemes and innovative, efficient recycling processes that can cut energy consumption.
 Following these steps, we can create a circular economy and virtually eliminate the plastics waste polluting our environment.

 Head to the Your contribution counts.
 Let’s recycle! section to learn more on how your efforts can help.

-In 2014, out of the 25.8 Mt of plastics waste collected, 7.66 Mt were recycled and 10.2 Mt were incinerated.
-Recycling and energy recovery rates are increasing, while the share of plastic waste going to landfills is decreasing:
+In 2016, out of the 27.1 Mt of plastics waste collected, 8.43 Mt were recycled and 11.27 Mt were incinerated.
+Recycling and energy recovery rates are increasing, while the share of plastic waste going to landfills is decreasing (Plastics Europe):

 The market structure of plastics value chain involves raw material producers, machine manufacturers, plastics compounders, plastics converters, brand owners, products distributors, consumers and plastics end-of-life businesses (including plastics recyclers).
 Most companies focus on one area of activity, though some larger players are involved in several steps.